You are listening to the Sean Hannity Radio Show Podcast.

 Anyway, imagine if somebody at Fox News had said that today.

-Now we got the DNC, they're out there selling t-shirts of their new DNC chairman, Tom Perez, that's saying that Republicans don't give a shh about people.
+They're out there selling t-shirts of their new DNC chairman, Tom Perez, that's saying that Republicans don't give a shh about people.

 They're actually selling the t-shirts.

-You know, if you're the kind of American who enjoys seeing the F-word graffiti and sprayed on buildings, or you think it's cute when teenagers wear uh, you know, swear up a storm online at a local 711 and you sit there and take it.
+You know, if you're the kind of American who enjoys seeing the F-word graffiti and sprayed on buildings, or you think it's cute when teenagers wear, you know, swear up a storm online at a local 7-Eleven and you sit there and take it, well, the new Democratic Party is probably reaching out to you because now they've turned this line into a t-shirt.

-And the new official DNC t-shirts come with the following message, a bla message blazoned across the front.
+And the new official DNC t-shirts come with the following message blazoned across the front: Show Republicans that you give a shh with this American-made t-shirt.

-Anyway, 800-941 Sean, if you want to be a part of the program.
+Anyway, 800-941, Sean, if you want to be a part of the program.

-Now, one of the things I want to get into when we get back, we've heard all the talk, all the discussion about intelligence and leaking and wiki leaks, and all of these stories about how in fact it was the Russians.
+Now, one of the things I want to get into when we get back, we've heard all the talk, all the discussion about intelligence and leaking and WikiLeaks and all of these stories about how, in fact, it was the Russians.

 Well, there's actually a CBS news report that there is a manhunt underway for a traitor inside the Central Intelligence Agency.